Accomplished, determined, courageous and enterprising.

 3 important rules shall be kept in mind while writing your key skills section:

 Where: Keep the section just below career summary.
-This positioning becomes important because a recruiter barely has 5-7 seconds and the recruiter do not want to scan through an entire resume to find out your skillset.
+This positioning becomes important because a recruiter barely has 5-7 seconds and the recruiter does not want to scan through an entire resume to find out your skillset.
 Correct positioning is as important as correct skills relevant to the marketing industry.

 Let us see some examples of key skills in a marketing head resume: